 Completing the car seat pressure sensor

-Just like that, you have built your very own chair occupancy pressure sensor.
-If you are lucky, your chair will have a removable case, which allows you to place the car seat pressure sensor right underneath behind.
-Most popular office chairs from IKEA seem to allow this.
+Congratulations, you've just created your very own chair occupancy pressure sensor.
+If your chair has a removable case, you can conveniently place the car seat pressure sensor underneath it.
+Many popular IKEA office chairs seem to accommodate this.

-You have to make sure that the car seat pressure sensor doesn’t have too much weight on the chair is unoccupied, or else it will continually be registering the seat as occupied.
+Ensure that the car seat pressure sensor isn't weighed down too much when the chair is unoccupied, or it may continuously register the seat as occupied.

-Of note is that the temperature reading of the sensor, as seen in the screenshot above, is useless.
-I’m uncertain if it is measuring the inside temperature to protect the battery, but in any case, you will not be getting any useful information out of it.
+It's worth noting that the sensor's temperature reading, as seen in the screenshot above, is not useful.
+I'm unsure if it measures the internal temperature to protect the battery, but in any case, it provides no valuable information.
 I recommend disabling this entity altogether.